In southeast Minnesota, a live-wire named Alice inspired a late-winter festival.

 Marge Gibson, who runs a raptor rehabilitation center in Antigo, took Alice in and then gave her to Bloem, who was looking for an injured bird to feature at the Houston Nature Center.

-"Fortunately, Alice wasn't afraid of humans," said Bloem, the center's director.
+"Fortunately, Alice wasn't afraid of humans," said Bloem.
 "When Marge came, she ran straight toward her as if to say, 'Here I am, help me.'
 So Marge knew she'd be a good education bird."

 She's been an education for Bloem, that's for sure.
-Alice lived in an outdoor pen at first but gradually worked her way into Bloem's house, where she now roams freely.
+Alice lived in an outdoor pen at first but gradually worked her way into Bloem's house.

 She thinks Bloem is her mate and, during mating season, expects to hoot with her, nose to beak, for at least an hour a day.